Black Mirror: Bandersnatch: Reception

 The narrative received further criticism.
 Spencer found it "riddled with cliche", saying that Stefan questioning the nature of free will "has been done to death in print" and other interactive fiction.
 Holmes wrote that "it would have been good to see this technology demonstrated on a stronger story".
 Lowry found that the story kept "circling back", which was "numbing and repetitive".
 Holmes agreed, finding it "deeply frustrating" when she was "simply shown the same segment of story again" until she made the choice "that will actually move you forward".
 Lucy Mangan of The Observer experienced that the story "rarely landed in an unexpected place".
 Overall, Rolling Stone's David Fear criticised that the experience gave "little to hold onto after the fact" and that "the story doesn't matter".
 Holmes found it "especially poorly suited to being watched more than once".
 In contrast, Cumming reviewed that the medium "is bound with the plot", which "saves the film from pure gimmickry".
 Griffin felt "responsible" for Stefan's behaviour and "more and more invested in his story".
 Miller and Quinn both praised the self-referential "Netflix" branch of the story.

 The characters were met with mostly negative commentary.
 Goslin called them "paper thin and barely interesting"; Mangan wrote that the medium did not have "energy to spare to make the characters much more than ciphers".
 Holmes criticised that the "isolated artist" trope "doesn't really hold up a narrative on its own".
 She further said that the audience doesn't "learn enough about who [Stefan] is to care about him".
 In regard to Stefan's backstory involving his mother's death, Goslin commented that Bandersnatch is "really only interested in this premise as a bridge toward its ultimate destination: becoming meta commentary on itself and video games as a medium".
 However, the acting was met with praise from Griffin, who approved of "impactful performances from Fionn Whitehead and Will Poulter", and Cumming, finding that Poulter "steals most of his scenes".
 Cumming further wrote that "the dialogue is as knowing and smart as we have come to expect".

 Episode rankings

-Bandersnatch received middling rankings on critics' lists of the 23 instalments of Black Mirror, from best to worst:
+Bandersnatch received mixed rankings on critics' lists of the 23 instalments of Black Mirror, from best to worst: